MinaFarid1/C_Problems/README.md

-## Solutions for 8 C problems related to pointers
+## Solutions 1: 8 C problems related to pointers

 1- C program to compute sum  of array elements using pointers.<br />
 2- C program to find length of a given string using pointer.<br />